IBM Displaywriter System: Textpack

-Diskettes used within Textpack are always formatted as either 284 kB capacity if the disk is 1D, or 985 kB capacity if the disk is 2D, regardless of a disk's actual advertized capacity.
+Diskettes used within Textpack are always formatted as either 284 kB capacity if the disk is 1D, or 985 kB capacity if the disk is 2D, regardless of a disk's actual advertised capacity.
 This is a software limitation of Textpack, and not a hardware limitation of the Displaywriter.
-Because there is no user accessible setting to designate disk sector size within Textpack, the operating system arbitrarily assumes that all 1D disks are rated as SS SD with 256B sectors and that all 2D disks are rated as DS DD with 256B sectors, which results in the aforementioned capacities.
-The format that Textpack diskettes utilized, though similar to the IBM 3740 Data Entry System, was uniquely proprietary and not interchangeable with any other IBM system, including the Displaywriter's predecessor, the Office System 6.
-Text created in Textpack is stored in a file structure unique to the Displaywriter and is encoded with 8-bit EBCDIC.
+Because there is no user accessible setting to designate disk sector size within Textpack, the operating system arbitrarily assumes that all 1D disks are rated as SS SD (single-sided, single-density) with 256B sectors and that all 2D disks are rated as DS DD (double-sided, double-density) with 256B sectors, which results in the aforementioned capacities.
+Textpacks 4 and 6 also offered the ability to combine all program disks into a single DS DD floppy, which could then also be used for document storage if space remained on the disk.
+The format that Textpack diskettes utilized, though similar to the IBM 3740 Data Entry System, was unique and not interchangeable with any other IBM system, including the Displaywriter's predecessor, the Office System 6.
+Text created in Textpack is encoded with 8-bit EBCDIC.
 The Displaywriter also supports ASCII, but 8-bit EBCDIC is used in this context in order to take advantage of the 256 characters available per EBCDIC font set, compared to the maximum of 128 characters available per ASCII font set.
-The Displaywriter uses two of these EBCDIC 256 character font sets, which are stored in ROM on the display adapter card in either two or four PROM chips depending on the card revision, in order to achieve a total of 512 possible available characters.
+The Displaywriter uses two of these EBCDIC 256 character font sets, which are stored in ROM on the display adapter card in order to achieve a total of 512 possible available characters.
 When instructed, the Displaywriter draws from these font sets to generate a working character table in RAM for the operating system to use.
 Only 256 of the available 512 characters can be used concurrently by the user, but characters from either character set can be mixed and matched to total up to 256 and characters can be hot swapped to in software.
-Changing characters can be done in Textpack by using the "keyboard change" button on the keyboard.
-The ASCII code set is accessible within Textpack while using the Asynchronous or Bisynchronous communication features, where the Displaywriter converts the stored EBCDIC characters into ASCII before transmitting and after receiving text.
+This can be done by using the "keyboard change" button on the keyboard.
+The ASCII code set is accessible within Textpack while using the Asynchronous or Bisynchronous communication features, where the Displaywriter converts characters stored as EBCDIC on the disk into ASCII before transmitting and vice versa after receiving ta transmission.
 Additionally, if the user wishes to type in ASCII directly during a communication session, they can change the keyboard to keyboard #103 which is the standard ASCII keyboard.
 While in ASCII mode the Displaywriter can generate all printable ASCII characters.
 ASCII control characters can be accessed at any time, even in EBCDIC mode, by depressing the control key (the blank key above on the keyboard), and then pressing a corresponding key in the alphanumeric block.
-This is because they don't add to the 256 displayable character total.
+Because they are command characters, they do not have associated visuals and don't add to the 256 displayable character total.
+IBM used the six character disk labels of the program disks to determine whether one disk was compatible with another.
+If a disk label of a noncompatible program diskette is changed to a label associated with a compatible diskette, the Displaywriter will attempt to execute the disk as if it contained the correct software, but certain features will either not function properly, or Textpack will abend.